dewenzeng/clsp/README.md

 ### Cifar10

+The linear evaluation accuracy we get during training is similar to the offline setting.
 Accuracy might be different from the number in the paper because of random initialization.

 | Method       | Backbone | Epochs | Offline Acc@1  | Tensorboard    | Checkpoint |
 |--------------|--------|:------:|:--------------:|:--------------:|:----------:|